BulgariaPHP/glagol-dsl-docs/tutorial_entities.rst

 Notice how the second constructor uses :code:`this` to assign property values.
 This is because the argument names match the property names.
 Unlike PHP, properties can be accessed directly from the scope of any method (including constructors).
 Only when an argument has the same name as a defined property you need to use :code:`this.propertyName` notation to differentiate the property from the parameter within the same scope.

-Furthermore, if you now try to compile the app you will most probably get a type-check error like this:
+Try to compile the app.
+What you will get is a type-check error like this:

 .. code-block:: none